noTirT/alco-reviewer-api/README.md

 - Run `ngrok http http://localhost:8080` to enable tunneling for your backend
 - The API can be called through the URL provided in the output of the command

+## TODO

+- Automatically regenerate key pairs when they are not present
+- Also regenerate them after a certain amount of time (create file with next generation date on creation)
+- Better error detection and handling (not always expired when verification fails)